YaleDHLab/dhlab-site/_news/2016-12-14-fortunoff-dhlab-postdoc-opportunity.md

 spotlight: false
 image_layout: simple
 teaser: |
-  "Fortunoff-DHLab Postdoctoral Associate The Yale Fortunoff Video Archive for Holocaust Testimonies (FVAHT) and Digital Humanities Lab are excited to invite applications for a joint Postdoctoral..."
+  Fortunoff-DHLab Postdoctoral Associate The Yale Fortunoff Video Archive for Holocaust Testimonies (FVAHT) and Digital Humanities Lab are excited to invite applications for a joint Postdoctoral...
 ---

 ### Fortunoff-DHLab Postdoctoral Associate